SC seeks Centre’s reply on protecting citizens from sedition cases till it re-examines law | Law-Order

 - India

-The Supreme Court Tuesday sought the Centre’s response on protecting citizens’ interests by putting at abeyance the lodging of sedition cases till re-examination of the colonial era penal law.
+The Supreme Court Tuesday sought the Centre’s response on protecting citizens’ interests by putting in abeyance the lodging of sedition cases till re-examination of the colonial era penal law.

 The apex court agreed that the re-look of the provision be left to the Centre which has filed an affidavit in this regard.